TungTran2095/Medsal/README.md

 #### `get_total_salary_fulltime`

 This function is used by the Payroll Dashboard to calculate the total sum of `tong_thu_nhap` from the `Fulltime` table, with optional filters for month and year.
+It now correctly parses text-based month columns (e.g., "Tháng 01") into integers.

 **SQL Code:**
 ```sql